Preethi-Sakthivel/Global-Music-Industry-Revenue-Growth-Strategies-Analytics-SQL-/README.md

 This project, a SQL-based music store analysis, aimed to extract actionable insights from transactional and customer data to optimize business strategies and enhance customer engagement.

+I used advanced SQL (CTEs + ROW_NUMBER () to identify the most popular music genre in each country.
+This helped uncover insights for region-based marketing and playlist strategy.

+In this project, I explored over 50+ countries from a music streaming dataset to determine the top-selling music genre in each country.
+Using advanced SQL techniques like Common Table Expressions (CTEs) and ROW_NUMBER () window functions, I ranked genre popularity based on purchase volume.

+Business Insight:

+         The query helps business stakeholders tailor marketing campaigns and music recommendations for each country based on the most preferred genre, enhancing engagement and monetization opportunities.

+SQL Highlights:

+   🎵Designed complex SQL queries using ROW_NUMBER (), RANK (), and DENSE_RANK () to calculate regional revenue rankings

+   🎵Applied CTEs and nested subqueries for modular, readable analytics pipelines

+   🎵Used CASE statements to segment regions by revenue performance (High/Medium/Low)

+   🎵Applied ROW_NUMBER () OVER (PARTITION BY country ORDER BY purchases DESC) to dynamically identify top genres per country

+Business Impact:

+        Enabled data-driven decisions on where to focus marketing spend and content licensing based on revenue trends and growth patterns.

 📈Project Purpose & Goals:

 The core purpose was to leverage SQL for in-depth data analysis to answer key business questions related to sales performance, customer behavior, and music preferences.
 Specific goals included: